WHOIGit/whoi-git-workshop/install-git.md

 ![install screen](gitForWindowsInstallScreen.png)

+Don't worry if you've already installed Git for Windows and accepted the default setting; it should not cause any problems.

-After installing it, you will have an application called Git Bash, which we will be using for the workshop.
+After installing Git for Windows, you will have an application called Git Bash, which we will be using for the workshop.

 During the hands-on, you will be editing files.
 Instead of using Notepad, you should use an editor that is more appropriate for code, such as [Notepad++](https://notepad-plus-plus.org/) (free) or